virtualcode/bthblog/README.md

 # bthblog - Beyond The Horzon

-A personal blog utilizing Enhance
+A personal blog based on Enhance (enhance-dev/enhance-blog-template)